Head of the Digital Services and Platforms Unit, European Commission

 Prabhat Agarwal is the Head of the ‘Digital Services and Platforms’ Unit, for which he had been the Deputy Head since 2016.
 He joined the European Commission in 2007, and has since then covered a variety of digital innovation and regulatory areas, as well as foresight.
 Prior to joining the Commission, Prabhat Agarwal worked on micro and nano-technologies for Philips Research and NXP Semiconductors.
 Prabhat Agarwal studied physics in the UK and France and holds a PhD on Condensed Matter Physics from the University of Cambridge.

-Anna-Liisa Pärnalaas is an Advisor on Digital Affairs in the European Union and International Cooperation Department in the Estonian Ministry of Economic Affairs and Communications.
-In the current role, she is working closely with key EU digital policy initiatives (including artificial intelligence, data and cybersecurity).
-Previously, she worked as a Cybersecurity Coordinator in the Ministry and in the Constitutional Committee of the Estonian Parliament.
+Anna-Liisa Pärnalaas is Counsellor for Digital and Cyber Affairs in the Permanent Representation of Estonia to the EU.
+In the current role, she is working closely with key EU digital policy initiatives (including artificial intelligence, data and digital identity).
+Previously, she has worked as an Advisor on Digital Affairs in the European Union and International Cooperation Department in the Estonian Ministry of Economic Affairs and Communications.
 She holds a Master’s degree from Tallinn University of Technology on Public Sector Management and Innovation

 Filip Van Elsen